A PRQ Search Method for Probabilistic Objects: Our solution

 We remark that once the pre-approximation idea is used, to check whether or not $l_r\in d$ is simple, as it is just the \textit{point in polygon problem} \cite{KaiHormann:ThePointInPolygonProblem, MarkdeBerg:computational}.
 After we obtain the real uncertainty region $u$, we can get $s$ by executing an \textit{intersection operation} on $u$ and $R$.
-There are many algorithms (e.g., \cite{BalaRVatti:aGeneric,GuntherGreiner:efficient,AriRappoport:Anefficient,YongKuiLiu:anAlgorithm,AvrahamMargalit:AnAlgorithm}) that can perform intersection operation on polygons with holes.
-They however do not well consider the case of a large number of holes.
-Even so, there is a simple method.
-Its basic idea is to compute the intersection result between $R$ and the outer ring of $u$ at first, and then to use this intersection result to subtract each inner ring of $u$ one by one, finally it gets $s$.
+There are many algorithms (e.g., see \cite{BalaRVatti:aGeneric,GuntherGreiner:efficient,AriRappoport:Anefficient,YongKuiLiu:anAlgorithm,AvrahamMargalit:AnAlgorithm}) that can perform intersection operation on polygons with holes.
+They however do not well consider the case of many holes.
+Even so, there is a simple method that is adapted from the algorithms mentioned above.
+Its general idea is to compute the intersection result between $R$ and the outer ring of $u$ at first, and then to use this intersection result to subtract each inner ring of $u$ one by one, finally it gets $s$.